Are Premium Golf Balls Worth It? Price vs Performance? 2021 Balls Tested

 |Srixon AD333 (for comparison)||5850||186||7800||83||Too Hard|

-As you can see there isn’t a great deal of difference between the different balls with regard to my driver carry distance which I realize is fairly pathetic, especially for a five-handicapper!
+As you can see there isn’t a great deal of difference between the different balls with regard to my driver carry distance which I realize is pretty pathetic, especially for a five-handicapper!
 The wildly varying spin is down mainly to the inconsistencies in my swing I would suggest, rather than any design features of the ball.

 For example, I got much more spin on the Pro V1x than on the Pro V1 when in reality you expect to be the other way around!
 Here is a comparison of the Pro V1 and the Srixon Z-Star.

 The feel is more of a subjective assessment based on playing the ball for a few rounds.
 I am mainly referring to how it feels on short-game shots and putting since none of the balls are so hard that they felt like rocks with the driver!
 I have basically listed which balls I would be happier to play with as good while the ones I felt were a little too firm for my taste I have listed as too hard.
 This is not to say that I couldn’t play reasonable golf with them but I just prefer the other balls.